osrf-migration/cloudsim-wiki/Installation.md

     with bitbucket and github**.
     1. The `build.bash` script goes into each project and invokes `npm install` and `bower install`

+Note that it is not required run `link.bash` manually if after running `setup.bash` you get the `Not linking repositories, you can run [link.bash] manually.` message.
+That is an optional step that you should perform only if you know what you are doing.

 ### Projects and links explained ###

+**Important:** the description below is mainly for information purposes and should be only required under very specific development circumsatances.

 Cloudsim uses 2 javascript package managers: `npm` for server side components and servers, and `bower` for client side web components.

 Packages can either be installed or linked:

-1. Installled packages are downloaded and installed from versioned tar balls, and are useful for production.
+1. Installed packages are downloaded and installed from versioned tar balls, and are useful for production.

 1. Linked packages allow you to use local copies of repositories, and are